 June 2021- Present.

-Major topics taught in this course include child and adolescent development, recreation, educational psychology, restorative justice and child and youth development.
+Major topics include child and adolescent development, recreation, educational psychology, restorative justice and child and youth development.

-In the lower division baccalaureate/associate degree category, OR in the upper division degree category, 6 semester hours in Therapeutic Recreation, Camp Counseling, Outdoor Recreation, Group Dynamics, Psychology, or as an elective in Education, Physical Education, Recreation, or general elective (6/21).
+In the lower division baccalaureate/associate degree category OR in the upper division degree category, 6 semester hours in Therapeutic Recreation, Camp Counseling, Outdoor Recreation, Group Dynamics, Psychology, or as an elective in Education, Physical Education, Recreation, or as a general elective (6/21).